Caring for the earth and each other.

 We're also a Community Benefit Society which is a type of cooperative.
 A CBS can only benefit its members - that's why you have to be a member to buy produce.
 As well as making sure it works financially for everyone, FarmShare also provides a social benefit - for example, running educational events, group activities and training.

 When you sign up to pay your monthly subscription, the first £1 of this buys your official share in the coop.
-As a coop member you will be invited to attend and vote at general meetings (three per year).
+As a coop member you will be invited to attend and vote at the AGM held once a year.
 It also means you have a share in the responsibility for how the coop is run - holding the FarmShare Board to account for key decisions.